harryhdt/svelte-simple-query/README.md

 `Query.group(group: string)`

-Clears all cached queries associated with a specific group.
+Retrun all queries associated with a specific group.
 This is useful for managing grouped queries, such as clearing related data when switching views or updating dependent resources.

 **Parameters:**